turingschool/accelerated-mod-0/methods.md

 # => 5 (return value is 5 since that's the sum of 2+3, and on the last line of the method)
 ```

 In the `subtract` example, the return value will be whatever is stored in the `difference` variable.
 If 10 and 7 are passed in, the return value is 3 because 3 is stored in the `difference` variable, and the last line of the method uses the return keyword to return the `difference` variable.
-This is called an **explicit return**.
+This is called an <span class="vocab">explicit return</span>.

 ```ruby
 def subtract(bigger, smaller)